 As I thought about it more, I realized what a shame it was that the previous owners hadn’t hired a professional designer to help them through the process and make sure that the project was executed properly.
 I estimate that this bathroom cost between $30,000 and $40,000, which is a lot of money for something that doesn’t work and isn’t perfectly finished.

 For example, the vanity was obviously a stock piece and didn’t fit in the space properly.
 The countertop had gaps around the edges that the contractor attempted to cover up with pieces of marble trim (not a good look).
 The storage was less than ideal, and instead of medicine cabinets, they used decorative mirrors.
-Those can look great but not if the lack of storage isn’t made up for somewhere else.
+Those can look great but not if the lack of storage isn’t made up for with the appropriate cabinetry.

-If my client is ever up for it, I’ll suggest completely tearing out the vanity and having a new one made from semi-custom cabinetry to fit exactly, swapping the mirrors for medicine cabinets and recessing some shelving into the adjacent walls.
+If my client is ever up for it, I’ll suggest completely tearing out the vanity and having a new one made from semi-custom cabinetry for an exact fit, swapping the mirrors for medicine cabinets and recessing some shelving into the adjacent walls.
 The sad part is that this solution probably wouldn’t have cost any more if it had been planned for from the beginning.

 So, if you’re considering any sort of renovation project, think about calling an interior designer first.
-She may be able to more than make up her fee by saving you money on costly mistakes.
-Even if you don’t think a full service designer can fit into your budget, many designers, myself included, would be happy to meet with you for a couple hours to answer questions, make suggestions, and do some quick sketches to get you off on the right foot.
+She just might more than cover her fee by saving you money on costly mistakes.
+Even if you don’t think a full-service designer can fit into your budget, many designers, myself included, would be happy to meet with you for a couple hours to answer questions, make suggestions, and do some quick sketches to get you off on the right foot.